Confirming membership in Local Group galaxies with the Dark Energy Spectroscopic Instrument Data Release 1: Chemo-dynamical properties of Sextans

-The orange lines represent the value derived from a Sextans-like dwarf satellite galaxy from our cosmological `zoom-in' hydrodynamical simulation that also includes detailed chemical evolution (Aq$-$C$-4$ run, Sestito et al., in prep.); the simulation code is based on Gadget-3 \citep{Springel05} including baryon physics described in \citet{Kobayashi07} and the latest nucleosynthesis yields from \citet{Kobayashi20b,Kobayashi20}.
-The initial condition is taken from \citet{Scannapieco12}, which forms a Milky Way-type galaxy; the detailed properties of this main galaxy has been analysed in \citep{Vincenzo20}.
-Our simulated dwarf galaxy (orange line) is chosen to have a similar stellar mass as the observed value for Sextans (see values in the caption of Figure~\ref{Fig:disp_vel}) and also not to be tidally perturbed.
-In fact, Sextans has a distant Galactic pericentre ($\sim70$~kpc) and it is also far from the Magellanic clouds \citep[$\gtrsim100$~kpc,][]{Battaglia22}, therefore unlikely to be gravitationally perturbed by these more massive galaxies.
-As we can see from Figure~\ref{Fig:disp_vel}, the inner region of Sextans has a higher mean metallicity, where also the metallicity gradient is steeper ($\sim-0.2$~dex~r$_{h}^{-1}$ or $\sim -9\times 10^{-3}$~dex~arcmin$^{-1}$ or $\sim -0.29$~dex~kpc$^{-1}$)\footnote{Assuming a half-light radius of 695~pc \citep{Mcconnachie12} or of 21.4~arcmin \citep{Battaglia22}.}.
+The observed metallicity gradient and velocity dispersion profiles of Figure~\ref{Fig:disp_vel} are also in great agreement with our simulated dwarf galaxy (red lines -- a $+0.5$~dex has been added to the metallicity for a better visualisation, without modifying its trend).
+The red lines represent the values derived from a Sextans-like dwarf satellite galaxy from our cosmological `zoom-in' hydrodynamical simulation that also includes detailed chemical evolution (Sestito et al., in prep.); the simulation code is based on Gadget-3 \citep{Springel05} including baryon physics described in \citet{Kobayashi07} and the latest nucleosynthesis yields from \citet{Kobayashi20b,Kobayashi20}.
+The initial condition is taken from \citet[][Aq-C-4]{Scannapieco12}, which forms a Milky Way-type galaxy; the detailed properties of this main galaxy has been analysed in \citet{Vincenzo20}.
+The simulation also contains a few hundreds satellite galaxies, spanning a wide ranges of chemo-dynamical properties (Sestito et al. in prep.), from which we selected an initial pool of 8 systems with stellar masses from 4--$5\times10^5\rm{M_{\odot}}$, i.e. similar to Sextans' stellar mass.
+Half of the simulated dwarf galaxies experienced a merging event in their history, which have brought in approximately $\sim8$--13 percent of their stellar masses.
+The other half of the sample has no accreted stars.
+The simulated galaxy that best matches the observed metallicity and velocity dispersion trends of Sextans has not experienced a merging event nor is tidally perturbed by other nearby systems. \citet{Cicuendez18} suggested that Sextans might undergone an accretion event from the presence of a shell-like structure in the system north-east side, although the accreted mass was not estimated.
+The resolution of the Aq-C-4 suite does not permit to investigate accretion of systems with stellar masses $\lesssim10^4\rm{M_{\odot}}$.
+As regard tidal perturbations, Sextans has a distant Galactic pericentre ($\sim70$~kpc), also far from the Magellanic clouds \citep[$\gtrsim100$~kpc,][]{Battaglia22}, and thus it is unlikely to be gravitationally perturbed by these more massive galaxies.
+Similarly, the simulated galaxy is far from other systems ($\gtrsim100$~kpc) at the present day.
+The stellar mass of the simulated galaxy is also very similar to that of Sextans, i.e. $4.6\times 10^5$~M$_{\odot}$ (vs $\sim\!4.4\times 10^5$~M$_{\odot}$ for Sextans, \citealt{Battaglia22}).
+On the star formation history, both the simulated galaxy and Sextans had one single episode of star formation.
+The simulated galaxy has formed half of its stellar content within $\sim2.5$~Gyr, which is comparable to the value reported by \citet{Bettinelli18} for Sextans.